 Several of the benefits are:

 You will have to complete a FAFSA for Direct Loan eligibility.
 Monitor myUNT To Do List for updates and requirements.
 Once your file is considered complete, you will be notified about your award(s) that you must Accept or Decline via myUNT.

 First-time student loan borrowers at UNT must also complete the online Entrance Counseling requirements and have a valid Master Promissory NoteTo take out a Direct Loan for the first time, you must complete a Master Promissory Note (MPN).
 You can complete the MPN online at the StudentLoans.gov website.
 The MPN is a legal document in which you promise to repay your loan(s) and any accrued interest and fees to the Department.
 It also explains the terms and conditions of your loan(s).
 If you are applying for a Direct PLUS for the first time as a graduate/professional student, you'll need to complete and sign a PLUS MPN that is separate from the one that you use for your Direct Subsidized and Unsubsidized Loans.
 (MPN) on file.
 Continuing student loan borrowers must complete Financial Awareness Counseling.

 Yes.
-If you are a new borrowerSee First-Time Borrower at UNT (including transfer students), you may complete your Federal Direct Loan Entrance counseling at anytime.
+If you are a new borrowerSee First-Time Borrower at UNT (including transfer students), you may complete your Federal Direct Loan Entrance counseling at any time.
 This can be done at StudentLoans.gov.
-You will need your PIN number (as assigned when you signed the FAFSA) and enter University of North Texas as a school to receive the results.
+You will need your Federal Student Aid ID and enter University of North Texas as a school to receive the results.
 Parent PLUS borrowers do not need to complete Entrance Counseling.